Volstead Act: Enforcement and impact

 Section 29 of the Act allowed 200 gallons (the equivalent of about 1000 750-ml bottles) of "non-intoxicating cider and fruit juice" to be made each year at home.
 Initially "intoxicating" was defined as exceeding 0.5% alcohol by volume, but the Bureau of Internal Revenue struck that down in 1920, effectively legalizing home winemaking.
 For beer, however, the 0.5% limit remained until 1933.
 Some vineyards embraced the sale of grapes for making wine at home.
 Zinfandel grapes were popular among home winemakers living near vineyards, but their tight bunches left their thin skins vulnerable to rot from rubbing and abrasion on the long journey to East Coast markets.
 The thick skins of Alicante Bouschet were less susceptible to rot, so that and similar varieties were widely planted for the home winemaking market.

 The Act contained a number of exceptions and exemptions.
 Many of them were used to evade the law's intended purpose.
 For example, the Act allowed a physician to prescribe whiskey for his patients but limited the amount that could be prescribed.
 Subsequently, the House of Delegates of the American Medical Association voted to submit to Congress a bill to remove the limit on the amount of whiskey that could be prescribed and questioned the ability of a legislature to determine the therapeutic value of any substance.
 Vine-Glo was produced ostensibly to let people make grape juice from concentrate but it included a warning on its packaging telling people how to make wine from it.

 According to Neely, "The Act called for trials for anyone charged with an alcohol-related offense, and juries often failed to convict.
 Under the state of New York's Mullan–Gage Act, a short-lived local version of the Volstead Act, the first 4,000 arrests led to just six convictions and not one jail sentence".

-While the production, transport and sale of intoxicating liquor was illegal, their purchase was ruled legal in United States v.
+While the production, transport and sale of intoxicating liquor was illegal, its purchase was ruled legal in United States v.
 Norris.